 May provide assistance with clinical screening of referrals to this sub-specialty clinic including obtaining outside records.

 May assist with completion of monthly and quarterly infection control, hand hygiene and environment of care audits.
+Additional Expectations:

 Be flexible, organized and functional in stressful situations.
 Be able to prioritize multiple tasks.